Key Takeaways

 How to Earn Points

-Owning one of Chase’s Sapphire cards (the Chase Sapphire Reserve or Chase Sapphire Preferred) is crucial in this hobby.
-These cards allow you to transfer Chase Ultimate Rewards points to airline and hotel partners, maximizing their value.
+Owning the Chase Sapphire Reserve or the Chase Sapphire Reserve Business cards offers the best opportunity for maximizing the value of Chase Ultimate Rewards points.
+These cards allow you to transfer Chase Ultimate Rewards points to all airline and hotel partners at 1:1 ratios, maximizing their value.

-Our Favorite Cards
+Our Favorite Chase Ultimate Rewards Cards

 Chase Sapphire Reserve Business